joboy-dev/AQI-Project/README.md

 This project is solely focused on Abuja as it is the only place in Nigeria with a working AQI monitor.

 ### View app
 Test the application from [here](https://aqi-predictor.streamlit.app/).
-Although, the results won't be accurate until enough data has been collected for the dataset.
+Although, the results won't be very accurate until enough data has been collected for the dataset.